shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ## After this tutorial you will be able to:
 * Build a Full Stack Decentralized Application on top of Ethereum Blockchain.
-* Deploy the smart contracts on polygon (Matic) Mumbai Test Network.
+* Deploy smart contracts on the Polygon (Matic) Mumbai test network.
 * Use truffle & MetaMask effectively.
 *  Understand Web3 concepts.
 *  Host the DApp on IPFS using Fleek platform.